 How to successfully use your CRM:

-- Segment - split up prospects to message based on needs
+- Segment - split up prospects messages based on needs

-- Contextualize - be clear why it's useful
+- Contextualize - be clear about why it's useful

 - Personalize - make your prospects feel valued

-The average consumer sees over 1000 ads per day.
+The average consumer sees between 4,000 to 10,000 ads per day.
 But when your messaging is irrelevant, it’s easy to tune out.

 Using your customer data in your CRM, you can understand your prospects better and segment this data based on wants, needs and readiness to buy.